skillitzimberg/pizzaria/README.md

 - [ ] Code meets standards from previous weeks.

-- [ ] Constructors and prototypes are used successfully.
+- [x] Constructors and prototypes are used successfully.

 - [ ] Application works as expected.

 - [ ] Plain English specs are included in your README.

-- [ ] Required functionality is in place by the 5:00pm Friday deadline.
+- [nope] Required functionality is in place by the 5:00pm Friday deadline.

 - [ ] Project is in a polished, portfolio-quality state.

-- [ ] Project demonstrates an understanding of this week's concepts.
+- [x] Project demonstrates an understanding of this week's concepts.
 If prompted, you can discuss your code with an instructor using correct terminology.

 ## Setup/Installation Requirements
 To view or clone the code, go to [GitHub](https://github.com/skillitzimberg/pizzaria).

 ## Known Bugs
-There are bugs, but they are not identified yet.
-Something to do with the object and method used to format information for display.
+Ugliness

 ## Support and contact details